isabella232/media-analytics.en-1/help/measurement-options/supported-devices.md

 >
 >With the end of support for Version 4 Mobile SDKs on August 31, 2021, Adobe will also end support for the Media Analytics SDK for iOS and Android.
 For additional information, see [Media Analytics SDK End-of-Support FAQs](/help/sdk-implement/end-of-support-faqs.md).

-Adobe Analytics for Audio and Video supports all major devices including:
+Adobe Analytics for Streaming Media supports all major devices including:

 * iOS and Android smartphones and tablets
 * OTT devices for ROKU, AppleTV, FireTV, and Android TV